Projective limits techniques for the infinite dimensional moment problem: Abstract

 \section{Abstract}

-We deal with the following general version of the classical moment problem: when can a linear functional on a unital commutative real algebra $A$ be represented as an integral with respect to a Radon measure on the character space $X(A)$ of $A$ equipped with the Borel $\sigma-$algebra generated by the weak topology~${\tau_{\!\scriptscriptstyle{X\!(\!A\!)}}}$?
-We approach this problem by constructing $X(A)$ as a projective limit of the character spaces of all finitely generated unital subalgebras of $A$ and so by considering on $X(A)$ two natural measurable structures: the associated cylinder $\sigma-$algebra and the Borel $\sigma-$algebra generated by the corresponding projective topology which coincides with the weak topology ${\tau_{\!\scriptscriptstyle{X\!(\!A\!)}}}$.
+We deal with the following general version of the classical moment problem: when can a linear functional on a unital commutative real algebra $A$ be represented as an integral with respect to a Radon measure on the character space $X(A)$ of $A$ equipped with the Borel $\sigma-$algebra generated by the weak topology?
+We approach this problem by constructing $X(A)$ as a projective limit of the character spaces of all finitely generated unital subalgebras of $A$.
 Using some fundamental results for measures on projective limits of measurable spaces, we determine a criterion for the existence of an integral representation of a linear functional on $A$ with respect to a measure on the cylinder $\sigma-$algebra on $X(A)$ (resp. a Radon measure on the Borel $\sigma-$algebra on $X(A)$) provided that for any finitely generated unital subalgebra of $A$ the corresponding moment problem is solvable.
 We also investigate how to localize the support of representing measures for linear functionals on $A$.
 These results allow us to establish infinite dimensional analogues of the classical Riesz-Haviland and Nussbaum theorems as well as a representation theorem for linear functionals non-negative on a ``partially Archimedean'' quadratic module of $A$.
-Our results in particular apply to the case when $A$ is the algebra of polynomials in infinitely many variables or the symmetric tensor algebra of a real infinite dimensional vector space, providing alternative proofs (and in some cases stronger versions) of some recent results for these instances of the moment problem and offering at the same time a unified setting which enables comparisons.
+Our results in particular apply to the case when $A$ is the algebra of polynomials in infinitely many variables or the symmetric tensor algebra of a real infinite dimensional vector space, providing a unified setting which enables comparisons between some recent results for these instances of the moment problem.